THE HIGHEST GROSSING DOG BREEDS IN FILM

 - Bulldogs - $133m

 While your dog may not be staring in the next Hollywood blockbuster or walking down the red carpet any time soon, you can still treat them like a celebrity.
-Why not check out our range of dog products such as collars, jackets, leads, toys and bowls, or go all out with our range of matching coats for you and your pooch.
+Why not check out our range of dog walking essentials, such as hiking boots to help handle the muddy puddles, dog collars, jackets, leads, toys and bowls, or go all out with our range of matching coats for you and your pooch.